python-trio/trio/README.rst

    - ability to process timeouts on demand for testing? (might make it easier to get weird cases like pending cancel that gets popped, anyway)
+   - profiler is a bad name for what it is... tracer? monitor?
    - IOCP
    - possible improved robustness ("quality of implementation") ideas:
      - if an abort callback fails, discard that task but clean up the others (instead of discarding all)
      - if a profiler raises an exception, discard that profiler but continue
+     - if a clock raises an error... not much we can do about that.
    - debugging features:
      - traceback from task
      - get all tasks (for 'top' etc.)